restarian/brace_document/docs_raw/contributing.md

 Note: Older commits contain your config files if they get changed in a way you do not like.

-#### Syntactical practices:
+### Syntactical practices:

-**Do it how you feel most comfortable.
+**Program how you feel most comfortable.
 Things like hyphens, underscores, double quotes, single quotes, camel case and pluralization are all available for a good reason.**

 Only a few rules are needed otherwise.